Skip to main content

 Thickness reference

-Recommended thickness and approximate coverage per ton for common asphalt applications.
-Coverage assumes standard hot mix asphalt at 145 lb/cu ft (2,323 kg/m³).
-Thinner mixes and millings cover slightly more, dense-graded mixes slightly less.
+Recommended thickness and approximate coverage for common asphalt applications.
+Coverage assumes standard hot mix asphalt at 145 lb/cu ft (2,323 kg/m³), and the table follows the active unit system.

 ApplicationThicknessCoverage / ton (sq ft)